Shopping-Yuan/Kaggle/README.md

 # Kaggle
-Here are code for Kaggle competitions
+Here are codes for Kaggle competitions